 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Create: No Create Action from the New Service Provider SOA After Concurrence Window

 This scenario shows no response within “Service Provider Concurrence Window” by the new service provider SOA.